zachj1582/unit-testing-afternoon-new/README.md

 Now we can write our test.
 Since we are just using Jest, we will still use the `it` method.
 Pass a string along the lines of 'renders out a post widget'.
 Make the callback function async so we can use await in the body of the function to wait for all axios calls to complete before running our assertions.
 Create a variable called `post` that is the first object in the `posts` array.
 Then create an uninitialized variable called `container`.
 We will save our container object to it once we finish rendering it out using `act` and `render`.

 Lastly, we will want to call the method `spyOn` on the jest object.
 This is a method that lets us listen for certain method calls on objects and send back a custom response.
-In this case lets invoke `spyOn` passing through axios, and 'get' to have it listen for all 'get' requests.
-We will then chain onto the `spyOn` method the `.mockImplementation` method. this takes in a callback function that we can return a resolved promise from to resolve the axios request with our own object.
+In this case let's invoke `spyOn` passing through axios, and 'get' to have it listen for all 'get' requests.
+We will then chain onto the `spyOn` method the `.mockImplementation` method. `.mockImplementation` lets us override the actual 'get' methods implementation and write our own implenentation logic.
+In this case, we can pass back a resolved promise with an object that has a data property.
+This will resolve the axios request and let us render out the post in the `Post` component.

 ```js
 it('Renders out a post widget', async () => {